sicozz/.dotfiles/plan.md

 # Complete
 Check errors, bugs, logs, of every one of these programs and !!
 The amdgpu error showed at boot
+[ ] modify default cursor /usr/share/icons/default/index.theme to enforce it on firefox

 # Setup repo as a formal .dotfiles repo for future pc conf and sharing with community
 Write README.md for ricing porpuses